andsji/la-pavoni-pid/README.md

 A PID controller built for the La Pavoni Europiccola.
 The system utilizes FreeRTOS for task prioritization.

+This project was made as a Bachelor's Project at the IT University of Copenhagen.

 ## How to use

 The PID controller is tuned for the La Pavoni Europiccola's full boiler capacity of 800 ml of water.